delucis/astro-embed/packages/astro-embed-og/README.md

 ### Styling

-The card has basic styling.
+The card has barebones styling.
 You can customise it by targeting the following classes:
+`.social-embed-wrapper`, `social-embed-image`, `social-embed-contents`, `social-embed-hostname`, `social-embed-description`.

+Below a basic styling suggestion:

 ```css
   :root {